nonsalant/print-button/README.md

 ## Attributes and Content
 - `print-target` attribute: CSS selector of the element to print.
 By default (if not provided), it prints the whole page except for the button itself.
+- `disabled` attribute: setting it on the custom element will disable the button inside.
 - Content: The text content of the button.
 If left empty, `aria-label="Print"` is added to the button (which will be a simple icon button).

 ## Including the script